BetaTetris/betatetris-tablebase/README.md

 The agent featured in Tetris Friendlies Revolution 2023 used approximately 3.5 billion boards gathered in millions of games played by previous BetaTetris versions.
 With such a large set of boards, the tablebase outperforms any previous BetaTetris versions in pre-29 play.
 However, it falls short after killscreen where digs are more likely to happen.
 Consequently, a hybrid approach is used: before level 37, if the expected score calculated by the tablebase exceeds a certain threshold, the tablebase decides the placement; otherwise, the decision is made by the neural network.
 After level 37, the neural network has the full control.

-This agent is capable of playing at any tap speed, reaction time, and line cap, though currently I only trained an agent playing on 30 Hz, 300 ms reaction time and level 49 line cap, which is the format used in Tetris Friendlies Revolution 2023.
-For additional insights, you may view the [introduction video](https://www.twitch.tv/videos/2017475671?t=02h43m18s) from Tetris Friendlies Revolution 2023.
+This agent is capable of playing at any tap speed, reaction time, and line cap.
+For additional insights, you may view the [introduction video](https://youtu.be/ZeCa5FYaJ3I?t=1038) from Tetris Friendlies Revolution 2023.

 ## Statistics

+### Newest NN model (v1.0.0)

+This is a newly-trained model which supports multiple tap speeds, reaction times and aggression levels, and significantly outperforms the previous version.
+See the [statistics page](https://betatetris.github.io/btpg/stats/) in [btpg](https://betatetris.github.io/btpg/) for its statistics.

+### Old NN model & tablebase (v0.1.0)

+This is the agent used in [Tetris Friendlies Revolution 2023](https://www.youtube.com/watch?v=ZeCa5FYaJ3I), and the version that achieves [the first AI rebirth](https://www.youtube.com/watch?v=yBOfsnBQ5i0).
+It uses a smaller NN model which only supports 30 Hz, 300 ms reaction time.
+A 3.5-billion-board tablebase is used.

 These statistics were collected through simulations of the agents playing on 2000 (tablebase, NN) or 1100 (hybrid) randomly-selected TetrisGYMv5 seeds.
 The format is 30 Hz, 300 ms reaction time, level 39 double killscreen and level 49 line cap.